Last Updated on

 Sephora (Beauty)

-By pairing these alerts with personalized product recommendations and exclusive app-only offers, Sephora keeps customers coming back.
-This omnichannel strategy (linking in-store and app data) helped Sephora redefine beauty CX and drive loyalty.
+By pairing these alerts with personalized product recommendations and exclusive app-only offers, Sephora keeps customers loyal and coming back.

 H&M (Fashion)